gagneurlab/wBuild/docs/features.rst

 specify the output path by putting/changing the htmlOutputPath value inside the :ref:`configuration <configuration-file>` file found in the root directory of your wBuild-initiated project.
 Your HTML gets output to :code:`Output/html` by default.

+There is also a way to automatically **fetch your output to a webserver**: typing :code:`snakemake publish` copies the whole HTML output directory to the directory specified in **projectWebDir** parameter in the :ref:`configuration file <configuration-file>`.

 Markdown
 --------